Norm Miller (politician)

-Norman Allan Miller (born 1956) is a politician in Ontario, Canada.
+Norman Allan Miller (born 1956) is a former politician in Ontario, Canada.
 He was a member of the Legislative Assembly of Ontario, representing the riding of Parry Sound—Muskoka for the Progressive Conservative Party from 2001 to 2022.
 His father, Frank Miller, was also a Progressive Conservative MPP from the region for 11 years, and briefly served as Premier of Ontario in 1985.

 Background

 Miller started a Muskoka Young Progressive Conservative organization in 1975, and has been active in the party since this time.
 He is a commercial pilot and has served as president of Muskoka Tourism.

 Miller along with his wife Chris, and their children Abigail, Renne, Winston and Stuart owned and operated a lodge called Patterson Kaye between the 1980s until 2005.

 Politics

 Miller was elected to the Ontario legislature in a 2001 by-election, called after Ernie Eves resigned his seat in the legislature; he defeated Liberal Evelyn Brown by about 4000 votes.
 In April 2002, Miller was appointed as Parliamentary Assistant to the Minister of Northern Development and Mines.

 Miller was re-elected by an increased margin in the 2003 provincial election, although the Progressive Conservatives were reduced to only 24 out of 103 seats in the legislature as the Liberals won a commanding majority.
 In 2004, he supported John Tory in the latter's successful bid to succeed Eves as leader of the Progressive Conservative Party.

 He was re-elected in 2007, 2011, 2014 and 2018.

+In 2022, ahead of the impending election, Miller chose not to seek re-election and subsequently announced his retirement from politics.
+He was succeeded as the MPP for Parry Sound—Muskoka by Graydon Smith.